Appeals

-The WILLICK LAW GROUP maintains an active practice in appeals of domestic relations cases, and has done so for about 20 years.
-We sometimes appeal from, or defend appeals, in which we were trial counsel.
-We also accept prosecution or defense of appeals that were handled by other law firms at the trial level.
-We are admitted to practice in the Nevada Supreme Court, the Federal Ninth Circuit Court of Appeals, and the United States Supreme Court.
+The WILLICK LAW GROUP maintains an active practice in appeals of family law cases, and has done so for more than 30 years.
+We sometimes appeal from, or defend against, cases in which we were trial counsel.
+More often, we are retained to prosecute or defend appeals that were handled by other law firms at the trial level.
+We are admitted to practice in the Nevada Supreme Court and Court of Appeals, the Federal Ninth Circuit Court of Appeals, and the United States Supreme Court.
 Some of the decisions in which we prevailed on appeal are referenced below, with links to the decisions and orders, and to our briefs in those cases.

 The lawyers of the Willick Law Group, and particularly Marshal Willick, are frequently asked to draft “Friend of the Court,” or Amicus, Briefs for the Nevada Supreme Court on family law topics on behalf of the State Bar of Nevada Family Law Section.
 We draft these briefs either alone or in conjunction with other attorneys.
 Some of those briefs, on a number of topics, are posted at the bottom of this page.